Podcast: Self-Publisher’s 5-Minute Guide to Book Printing Processes

 - Letterpress—This was the main printing method from Gutenberg’s day until the middle of the twentieth century.
 In one way or another, type, pictorial engravings, or etched metal plates made from photographic originals are inked and then paper is rolled over them, transferring the image to the paper, one sheet at a time.

 - Offset—Offset printing’s development at the beginning of the twentieth century was sparked by the accidental discovery that an image transferred to paper by a rubber covered cylinder was actually sharper than the image from the original type.
 This offset image gave rise to the name offset printing.
-With the advent of industrial uses of photography and advances in paper and platemaking materials, photo-lithography, the making of printing plates through the photographic process, allowed offset printing to overtake letterpress.

 - Digital—Digital printing, the result of marrying a computer-driven high-speed copying machine to computer-driven bindery equipment, is the fastest-growing form of book printing today.
 Computer servers hold separate but coordinated digital files for the book’s cover and interior text block.